opengrail/opengrail.github.io/_posts/2017-04-17-numbers-text.md

 (map #(which-bounds? % unit-boundaries) various)
 ~~~

-The code to test for the boundaries, and to map it into the correct unit, is a simple over the boundaries.
+The code to test for the boundaries, and to map it into the correct unit, is a straightforward mapping check over the boundaries.

 We use the units function to generate a sequence to test it out.
 You can edit the code above to see the test data and validate it.